waidschrat/bayesROE/README.md

 ## Example

-The following code extends the example from Hoefler and Miller (2023) by visualizing the RoE for one non-inferiority claim (delta = -3 pts) and the ROEs for two superiority claims (delta = 0 points and delta = 3 points) for an additional reduction of MADRS scores due to adjunct Esketamine treatment of patients suffering from moderate to severe major
+The following code extends the example from Hoefler and Miller (2023) by visualizing the RoE for one non-inferiority claim (delta = -3 points) and the ROEs for two superiority claims (delta = 0 points and delta = 3 points) for an additional reduction of MADRS scores due to adjunct Esketamine treatment of patients suffering from moderate to severe major
 depression: